Latest In News

 Announcing the new budget, Li Zhaoxing, an official with China's parliament, sought to calm concerns over the spending programme.

-"China has 1.3 billion people, a large territory and long coastline, but our defence spending is relatively low compared with other major countries."
+"China is committed to the path of peaceful development and follows a national defence policy that is defensive in nature," he said."China has 1.3 billion people, a large territory and long coastline, but our defence spending is relatively low compared with other major countries."

 As a proportion of its GDP, China's official military budget is far lower than either the US or the UK.